AviatrixSystems/Docs/HowTos/gateway.rst

 configured log server.
 But if the log server is deployed on-prem with a private DNS name, the Aviatrix gateway's default DNS server cannot resolve the domain name of the private log server.
-By enabling the VPC DNS server, the gateway will start to use VPC DNS server which should resolve the private DNS name of the log server.
+By enabling the VPC DNS server, the gateway will start to use the VPC DNS server which should resolve the private DNS name of the log server.

 .. note::